StackVista/stackstate-docs/stackpacks/integrations/servicenow.md

 ![](/.gitbook/assets/stackpack-servicenow.png)

 - Agent V2 connects to the configured [ServiceNow API](#servicenow-rest-api-endpoints) to retrieve CIs and their dependencies.
-- Agent V2 pushes the retrieved data to StackState.
+- Retrieved data is pushed to StackState.
 - StackState translates incoming CIs and dependencies into components and relations.

 ### ServiceNow REST API endpoints